cycloptux/GiselleBot-Documentation/docs/source/modules/forms.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Publishes an existing form, making it available to server members through the dedicated section of the bot Direct Messages behavior (see ..........).
+Publishes an existing form, making it available to server members through the dedicated section of the bot Direct Messages behavior (see :ref:`submit`).

 ....